Udriște Năsturel: Main work period

 The latter preface is noted for its musings on the origin of the Romanian vernacular, with Năsturel recognizing it as a "relative of Latin".
 However, as Negrici notes, his very retention of Slavonic showed that he was "hostile to the Romanian language".
 Historian and culture critic Nicolae Iorga also argued that, given a context in which very few could read Slavonic, translating The Imitation of Christ into that language was "pointless", an exercise in "pretentious erudition".
 All of Năsturel's Slavonic poetry, including "epigrams on Greek names" or those he dedicated to Elena, has lexical obscurities and intricate wordplay, leading various specialists to conclude that his was a local manifestation of Baroque literature.
 Ethnologist Costion Nicolescu describes it as "rhetorical, pompous and artificial", "addressing an elite of intellectuals and the Chancellery".
 According to Theodorescu, Năsturel was a "man of wide-ranging culture", but did not read all of the authors he cited.
 His verse is "pedantic", its use of Slavonic "already anachronistic"; the main function is to "direct" and feed a "courtly culture", which is on par with other European manifestations.
 Iorga contends that, overall, Năsturel lacked literary skill and originality, being inferior to his Moldavian counterpart, Grigore Ureche.

+Historian Zoltán Tóth argues that Năsturel's work, alongside those of Moldavians Varlaam Moțoc and Dosoftei, unwittingly evidences that "the promotion of the mother tongue [...] was initially the result of the relegation of Slavism to the background, due to the lack of knowledge of the Church Slavic language, and thus a practical requirement within the Orthodox Church itself".
 In addition to his Slavonic writing, the Logothete also used Romanian in translation work, known to include an acclaimed version of the novel Barlaam and Josaphat.
 However, it survives only through reprints from the 1670s and later.
 Scholar Maria Stanciu Istrate, who studied these versions, argues that they suggest an adaptation of Latin rhetoric to the developing literary language, taking many liberties from the strictures of the Russo-Slavonic copies he was using.
 The result, she finds, was artificial and "mannerist", without a viable representation in the spoken language, but nonetheless a landmark text.
 Critic Marius Chivu finds the translation to be both loose and "flawless", rewritten with an "amazing clarity" despite the weight of its subject matter.